 Sterilization of Beer

-Sterile filtration physically removes organisms from the beer as it passes through a cartridge membrane filter.
-It is essential the beer first undergo primary diatomaceous earth filtration and in some cases sheet pad filtration before it undergoes sterile cartridge membrane filtration.
+Sterile filtration has the advantage over pasteurization of giving very gentle treatment to the beer; with no heating and cooling there is no potential for flavor changes.
+The additional filtration can also improve non-biological stability and clarity of the beer.
+Sterile filtration physically removes beer spoilage organisms from the beer as it passes through a cartridge membrane filter.
+It is essential the beer first undergo primary diatomaceous earth filtration or sheet pad filtration before it undergoes sterile cartridge membrane filtration.

 Click on the following topics for more information on bottling beer.